CMU-CREATE-Lab/breathecam_v4/Code/pi_cam/README.md

 On windows you use the gui to join somehow.

 Log into the  [Zerotier web site](https://my.zerotier.com/network/db64858fedb73ddd) and add this host in the same way as for the pi.
 You'll use the same network ID (db64...) above.

+### Accessing stand-alone for testing using Windows 10 Laptop
+Setup up connection sharing for the laptop ethernet port.
+On the ethernet port adapter, under IPV4 settings, make sure "select address automatically" is set.
+Windows will then set this to a fixed address when sharing is enabled (eg 192.168.137.1).
+Go to the  adapter settings for the internet connection (eg. wifi), and in properties, on the sharing tab, enable sharing.
+Select the laptop ethernet port as the "local network".
+Close out the dialogs and reboot the pi.

+ You can see if the pi has connected by 'arp -a' in the windows command prompt.
+It would show up under the 192.168.137.* interface as 192.168.1.137.nnn, where nnn isn't 255.
+If you are lucky then you should be able to connect via '\<pi name\>.local'.
+The breathecam 'a' host is typically configured as the NTP server and will respond to 'breathecam_ntp.local' via the avahi daemon, while the 'b-d' hosts  should respond as to 'clairton3b.local' etc.   Also, if you are internet connected, go to Zerotier and see if the host is connected.
+If the '.local' isn't working you can directly connect to the IP from 'arp -a' or Zerotier.

+The 192.168.1.137.1 network will only show up in 'arp -a' if you have connection sharing enabled and the wired connection is live.
+If you see this network but the pi host doesn't appear, it may work to turn *off* connection sharing (as above), reboot windows, turn connection sharing back on, then power cycle the pi.

 ### VNC access
 **\[The settings described here are done automatically by install.py\]**